 The landscape of social media is undergoing significant transformation, marked by a growing desire for authenticity and privacy.
 Users are increasingly frustrated with platforms like Instagram, which have shifted from personal sharing to a curated space dominated by influencers and professional content.
 This has led many to seek refuge in private groups and alternative apps that prioritize genuine connections over public validation.
-The rise of “granfluencers,” older individuals who share their lives on platforms like TikTok, challenges stereotypes about aging and offers a refreshing perspective on later life, emphasizing joy and connection.
+The rise of “granfluencers,” older individuals who share their experiences with humor and positivity, exemplifies a push against stereotypes of aging and a call for more authentic narratives online.

 Amid these changes, concerns about the impact of social media on mental health, particularly among children, are intensifying.
-New legislation in Utah and Australia aims to regulate minors’ access to social media, reflecting a growing recognition of the potential dangers posed by platforms like TikTok.
-The addictive nature of these apps, driven by algorithms that promote rapid consumption, raises alarms about the long-term effects on young users’ mental well-being.
+New legislation in places like Utah and Australia aims to restrict minors’ access to social media, reflecting a growing recognition of the potential dangers posed by platforms that encourage addictive behaviors.
+The concept of “dopamine culture” highlights how fast-paced interfaces can lead to compulsive usage, raising alarms about the long-term effects on youth.

 | name | description | change | 10-year | driving-force | |